 |Virtual PBX||On-premise PBX|

 As you can see, on-premise PBX solutions cater to larger organizations that can afford the hardware and IT staff.
 But for a small team, a virtual PBX offers roughly the same features for a fraction of the cost.
 If you’re still unsure, or you want a more in-depth analysis about which PBX system is best for you, here’s an depth look at on-premise PBX vs Hosted VoIP.

 Now let’s dive a little deeper into the pros of virtual PBX phone systems.
 All of these ultimately come down to cutting costs; however, there are some very interesting integration, automation, and customization features that make virtual PBX systems worth the investment.

 - Virtual PBX’s do all the work for you, making it simple for any size business to operate with the professional feel of even the biggest players.

 - Virtual PBX’s allow even the least technical literate business manager to customize their phone system.

 - Businesses can easily turn on and off any PBX feature through either an app on their smartphone or online management portals.

 - Low monthly fees help cut costs significantly by eliminating the need for a large investment in hardware costs, wiring the office, and an IT team.

-- Because Virtual PBX doesn’t require an expensive hardware installation process to add on new phone lines, businesses can update the platform quickly and easily.
+- Because virtual phone systems don’t require an expensive hardware installation process to add on new phone lines, businesses can update the platform quickly and easily.

 Automation Tools and Features